 Hyde Park is a very small town located in the state of New York.
 With a population of 1,925 people and three associated neighborhoods, Hyde Park is the 608th largest community in New York.

-A relatively large number of people in Hyde Park telecommute to their jobs.
-Overall, about 7.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.24% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Hyde Park is a college town.
-There are a lot of students in Hyde Park attending college, and as a result Hyde Park provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Hyde Park is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Hyde Park enrolled in college, Hyde Park has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Even though Hyde Park is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.